1963 Nobel Prize in Literature

 The 1963 Nobel Prize in Literature was awarded the Greek poet and diplomat Giorgos Seferis (1900–1971) "for his eminent lyrical writing, inspired by a deep feeling for the Hellenic world of culture."
-He is the first Greek laureate to win the Nobel Prize (followed later by Odysseas Elytis in 1979).
+He is the first Greek laureate to win the Nobel Prize (followed by Odysseas Elytis in 1979).

 Laureate

-Giorgos Seferis was born in Smyrna (present day Izmir, Turkey).
+Giorgos Seferis was born in Smyrna (present day İzmir, Turkey).
 When his family moved to France in 1918, he studied law at the University of Paris and became interested in literature.
 He then went to Athens in 1925 and began a long diplomatic career.
-During World War II, Seferis accompanied the Free Greek Government in exile and returned to liberated Athens in 1944.
+During World War II, Seferis accompanied the Greek government-in-exile and returned to liberated Athens in 1944.
 Many of his, which are replete with themes of alienation, traveling, and death, are set against the backdrop of his extensive travels as a diplomat.
 Turning Point, his debut book of poems, was released in 1931.
 In his later poetry, Seferis frequently weaves together modern speech and experience with Homeric myth, notably in works like Mythistorema (1935) and Imerologio Katastromatos I-III (1940-1955).